Market-Insight-Solutions-LLC/vin-developer-guide/docs/source/vin_metrics.rst

 For example, by enabling reed-soloman, the impact on speed is expected to be X while the data inflation is X.

-Could include some graphs to make it more visually appealing.
+Possibly include some graphs to make it more visually appealing.